-The Queen's husband Prince Philip will stop taking part in royal duties this autumn.
+The Queen's husband Prince Philip will take part in his final public meeting before he officially retires from royal duties.

-Prince Philip also has the title the Duke of Edinburgh, but who is he and why is he so important?
+Prince Philip is also known as the Duke of Edinburgh, but who is he and why is he so important?

 The Duke of Edinburgh is the Queen's husband - they've been married for nearly 70 years.